 So why not invest in a bond mutual fund?
 Mutual funds typically report their holdings monthly, or semi-annually.
 To boot, they typically have a holding period of at least 90 days, and can only be traded once a day after the markets close.

-Important Metrics for Evaluating Bond ETFs
+Important Metrics for Evaluating Bond Funds

 30-Day SEC Yield: also referred to as “standardized yield”, it uses the fund’s last 30 days of interest to approximate the rate an investor may receive in the coming 12 months, after deducting expenses.
 Aptly named, it was developed by the SEC to allow for fairer comparisons of bond funds.